SeismicSource/sourcespec/README.md

 ## Sample runs
-Several sample runs are available in the `source_spec_testruns` package.
+Several sample runs are available in the `sourcespec_testruns` package.